 The kit comes with battery holders (which clip to each other easily), posts (which have excellent long posts for connecting wire leads), a switch (sometimes called a knife switch – but I don’t use this word in the classroom), lightbulb resistors, and connecting wires (10 long and 10 short wires).
 Also, you can add a Miniature Digital Ammeter and Miniature Digital Voltmeter (sold separately).
 These are very easy to connect because they have built in leads.
 Also, they have clear displays so that the reading of the meter does not interfere with student learning.

 One of the best things about this kit is that the pieces magnetize to the mat, which is included.
-The mat itself is also a white board which you can use when guiding instruction such as how to hook up a voltmeter or suggesting new circuit ideas.
+The mat itself is also a white board which you can use when guiding instruction, such as how to connect a voltmeter, how to connect an ammeter, or suggesting new circuit ideas.
 Teachers can walk from station to station and suggest a circuit group by group, or students can use the white board to make doodles of their own circuit ideas.
 The magnets stick very well, being neodymium, which is an added value.
 They help keep the circuit organized and prevent the pieces from sliding all around.

 From here we provide several set ups that you might want to use and as you learn circuits for the first time.
-Each is a step toward building more complex circuits and each has a lot to say about the physics of electricity.
+The first few set ups are simple circuits that demonstrate basic electrical concepts.
+Each following circuit is a step toward building more complex circuits and each has a lot to say about the physics of electricity.

 1. Your first circuit: